+In this case, after we have completed all of our household member subforms, we are again asked the select_one question prompt about the household head, but this time our order_by will have the members from the household in ascending order by their age from our members query (in this example, age was asked in the subform).

 Internationalization

 Survey offers the ability to display text in different languages.
-This requires usage of the settings worksheet to determine which language to use.
-However, for any language other than the default language, extra display columns need to be added.
-For example, if one of the non-default language options was Spanish (2-letter language code "es"), every worksheet with a display.prompt.text column would also need a display.prompt.text.es column.
+This requires usage of the settings worksheet to establish an additional language to use.
+Extra display columns need to be added for any language other than the default language.
+For example, if one of the non-default language options was Spanish (2-letter language code "es"), every worksheet with a display.prompt.text or display.title.text column would also need a display.prompt.text.es or display.title.text.es column.
 This is true for all columns that need an alternate language option.

+The setting worksheet now will look like this:

+Internationalization settings Worksheet Example